Kkukiii/Chained-to-the-Screen-The-Reality-of-Social-Media-Addiction_23BCA10071/README.md

 # Chained-to-the-Screen-The-Reality-of-Social-Media-Addiction_23BCA10071
 This illustration highlights the mental hold that social media has on individuals.
-A brain is depicted as being chained to a smartphone, symbolising the control these platforms can exert over our thoughts and attention.
+A brain is depicted as being chained to a smartphone, symbolising the control these platforms can exert over our thoughts and attention.Social media notifications float around, representing the constant lure of likes, shares, and comments.
+The messages "Disconnect to reconnect" and "Be present, not plugged in" emphasize the need for digital detox and mindfulness in today's hyperconnected world.